tomsWebConsulting/twcsl/Page/Cart/Cart Page Unit Prices/README.md

     * Use this option if you want to have this effect on only one Page.

-    * Add code from file **[cart page unit prices.html][10]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[cart page unit prices.html][10]** to Page Settings > Advanced > Page Header Code Injection for the Page.

     * Refer to [per-page code injection][8] for details.